 The credentials list is empty at first, so we need to create some by clicking on the "Create credentials" button and then selecting "OAuth client ID" from the drop-down list.

 The application type is "Web application".

 We also need to provide some URIs.
 First is the application URI without any path part.
 The default for EmailEngine is "http://127.0.0.1:3000" but you might have something else, depending on your setup.

 Next is the Oauth redirect URL.
 Once the user has given consent, Google will be redirecting the user to this URL with appropriate tokens, so it must point to the EmailEngine's OAuth handling page.
 Basically, it's the app URI + "/oauth", eg. "http://127.0.0.1:3000/oauth".

-Next, we can take these credentials and add these to the OAuth section in the EmailEngine's settings page.
+Next, we can take these credentials and add these to the OAuth2 section on the EmailEngine configuration page.

 Having OAuth properly set up we can finally try to add a new account.